The ONE

 6.5.2008 A beta version of the next release (1.1.0) is now available

-You can get the source code tar-ball for the latest version (1.2.0) from here.
+You can get the source code tar-ball for the latest version

 For Windows users, there's a zip packet available here.

 Here you can download some additional scenarios for the ONE that are not included in the distribution package.
-The field "ONE version" tells you which version(s) of the ONE the scenario is suitable for.
+The field "ONE version" tells you which version(s) of the ONE the scenario is (at least) suitable for.
 You can download the file by clicking the filename at the "download" column.
 The entry in the contact column tells you where you can ask questions or give comments about the scenario.

-name description ONE version contact download
+name | description | ONE version | download |

-Epidemic TTL test Sample scenario of testing the effect of Time to Live (TTL) to Epidemic routing protocol's performance.
-The package contains also the resulting report files, so you can use this to check if you managed to install and run the ONE properly.
-1.0 - 1.1 The ONE mailing list epidemic_ttl.zip
+Epidemic TTL test | Sample scenario of testing the effect of Time to Live (TTL) to Epidemic routing protocol's performance.
+The package contains also the resulting report files, so you can use this to check if you managed to install and run the ONE properly. | 1.0 - 1.1 | epidemic_ttl.zip |

-RWP Epidemic Simple scenario of 200 nodes doing Random Waypoint movement with Epidemic routing (similar to the 3rd screenshot).
-1.0 - 1.1 The ONE mailing list rwp_epidemic.zip
+RWP Epidemic | Simple scenario of 200 nodes doing Random Waypoint movement with Epidemic routing (similar to the 3rd screenshot). | 1.0 - 1.2 | rwp_epidemic.zip |

 Here you can find add-ons and scripts for the ONE that the users of the ONE have created.

-BonnMotion converter This perl script can convert mobility traces created with the BonnMotion to a form that is suitable for the ONE as external movement model input.
-1.0 - 1.1 Vinicius Mota orderedNs2Parser.pl
+BonnMotion converter | This perl script can convert mobility traces created with the BonnMotion to a form that is suitable for the ONE as external movement model input. | 1.0 - | Vinicius Mota | orderedNs2Parser.pl |

 The program is released under GPLv3 license.
 Copyrights of the included map data of Helsinki downtown are owned by Maanmittauslaitos.